-Foglight for Oracle provides a graphic, intuitive method for creating and configuring multiple agents, which can be used instead of Foglight's default method for creating agents and editing their properties using the Agent i IMPORTANT: When running Foglight for Oracle in a Federation architecture, neither the creation nor the administration of agents can be accomplished from the central Foglight Management Server (the Federation Master).
-These two tasks should be carried out from the stand-alone Management Servers (the Federated Children).
+Foglight for Oracle provides a graphic, intuitive method for creating and configuring multiple agents, which can be used instead of Foglight's default method for creating agents and editing their properties using the Agent

 Administration dashboard.
 Foglight for Oracle allows you to run a wizard that provides a common entry point for adding and discovering all database instances within a user-specified range, and then configuring these instances for monitoring.